 HMT has also withdrawn the option to reassess whether a contract is, or contains, a lease at the date of initial application.
-The FSA will therefore only initially apply IFRS 16 to any contracts previously identified as a lease, or containing a lease, under IAS 17.
+The FSA therefore only initially applied IFRS 16 to any contracts previously identified as a lease, or containing a lease, under IAS 17.
 Contracts relating to accommodation and lease cars have been identified as within scope of IFRS 16.

-IFRS 16 does not require the recognition of assets or liabiliities for leases where the underlying asset is of low value.
-HMT has mandated the election of this option and the FSA will therefore recognise lease payments for low value assets as an expense.
-The FSA will adopt a threshold of £5,000 for low value assets which is in line with its capitalisation policy for owned assets, see Note 1.5 for more details.
+IFRS 16 does not require the recognition of assets relating to liabilities for leases where the underlying asset is of low value.
+HMT mandated the election of this option and the FSA therefore recognises lease payments for low value assets as an expense.
+The FSA adopted a threshold of £5,000 for low value assets which is in line with its capitalisation policy for owned assets, see Note 1.4 for more details.

 IFRS 16 also does not require the recognition of assets or liabilities for leases of 12 months or less.
-HMT have mandated the election of this option, so the FSA will recognise such leases as an expense.
+HMT mandated the election of this option, so the FSA will recognise such leases as an expense.
 The FSA identified leases relating to Multi-Function-Devices (printer, copier, scanner all in one) as falling within this category.